karthikbadam/GroupAwareness/README.md

 To deploy this application, you must have [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.org/) installed.

 1. Open the project folder through the command prompt or terminal. `cd PATH/TO/FOLDER`
 2. Run `npm install` to install dependencies.
+Use `sudo` if some permission issues show up.

 This takes care of installing all the application dependencies, which are listed in the package.json file.